vic-ma/howtodismantle.github.io/_posts/2024-06-03-Beckhoff-on-my-mind-Part-1-Connecting-Twincat-PLCs.md

 ![image](/assets/2024-06-03/070.png)

 ### Attention!
-Here are three checks to make sure the temporary router works.
-If these points are not fulfilled, the router won't work:
+Here are three things we need to do, to make sure the temporary router works.
+If these things are not done, the router won't work:
 * If there's still a static router running on the local dev machine, we shut it down (by ending the local Twincat Windows services).
 Otherwise, there are two routers running, which is not possible.
-* To make the connection running on a box, it's necessary to configure the PLC router accordingly and provide the IP address of the box, along with the AMS ID--*not just* the IP address of the dev machine.
+* To have the connection run on a Box, it's necessary to configure the PLC router accordingly and provide the IP address of the box, along with the AMS ID---*not just* the IP address of the dev machine.
 * The ports 48899 (discovery), 48898 (unsecure) and 8016 (secure) should be open on both the PLC side and Peakboard runtime side.
 These ports are used to let the routers (both static and dynamic) communicate with each other.

 ## Conclusion

 Bekchoff Twincat 3 is a tricky issue in the context of Pekaboard, because the way Peakboard works does not perfectly fit the architecture of routes in the Twincat context.
-Every Peakboard developer or Peakboard Designer user must precisely understand how it works.
+Every Peakboard developer and designer must precisely understand how it works.
 Otherwise, the connection won't work.
-Even if it works on the dev machine, it won't necessarily work on the Box, without having understood exactly what to configure.
+Even if it works on the dev machine, it won't necessarily work on the Box, if it's not configured properly.